nuxeo/doc.nuxeo.com-content/src/admindoc/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2015.md

 ## Hotfix 19

-### ElasticSearch Configuration
+### Elasticsearch Configuration

 Following backport of [NXP-19283](https://jira.nuxeo.com/browse/NXP-19283), optimistic concurrency control is now enabled by default.
-Should you want to disable it you would have to edit the ElasticSearch template and add the following to the **elasticSearchRemote** or **elasticSearchLocal** tags.
+Should you want to disable it you would have to edit the Elasticsearch template and add the following to the `elasticSearchRemote` or `elasticSearchLocal` tags.

 ```
 useExternalVersion="false"